patrickoberd/ubuntu-cinnamon-desktop/README.md

-# Ubuntu Cinnamon Desktop for Coder
+# Ubuntu XFCE Desktop for Coder

-A beginner-friendly, full-featured Ubuntu desktop environment with Cinnamon desktop, accessible entirely from your browser.
+A beginner-friendly, full-featured Ubuntu desktop environment with modern XFCE desktop (Arc-Dark theme), accessible entirely from your browser.
 Perfect for learning to code, web development, or just having a familiar Linux desktop in the cloud!

 ## Why This Template?

 - **No Linux knowledge required** - Works like Windows or Mac
 - **Traditional desktop** - Familiar taskbar, start menu, and desktop icons
 - **Point-and-click** - Mouse-driven interface, no keyboard shortcuts needed
-- **Modern & elegant** - Beautiful Cinnamon desktop that looks like Windows 10/11
+- **Modern & elegant** - XFCE with Arc-Dark theme and Papirus icons
+- **Lightweight** - Fast and responsive (~250MB RAM, works great in containers)
 - **Fully equipped** - All development tools pre-installed and ready to use
 - **AI-powered coding** - Built-in AI assistant (Continue.dev) for coding help

 ## What You Get

 ### Desktop Environment
-- **Cinnamon Desktop** - Modern, elegant interface with taskbar and start menu
+- **XFCE Desktop** - Modern themed interface with Arc-Dark + Papirus icons
 - **Browser Access** - No installation needed, access from any web browser
 - **Persistent Storage** - Your files are saved between sessions
 - **Customizable** - Choose your theme, resolution, timezone, and more